 - books about families, friends and going to school

-If your child is attending child care, kindergarten or preschool, it might be helpful for you to talk to her teachers or carers to get some ideas about how they read with the children.
+If your child is attending child care, kindergarten or preschool, it might be helpful for you to talk to his teachers or carers to get some ideas about how they read with the children.
 Some preschools allow children to borrow books each week or to bring a special book from home to share with the group.

 Here are some books for you and your preschooler to explore: